jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

-* I know from earlier that when I have a nested if statement it can be replaced with an ``and``, so I update the condition
+* I know from :doc:`/truth table 02: logical conjunction` that when I have a nested if statement it can be replaced with an ``and`` so I update the condition

   .. code-block:: python

     def logical_disjunction(p, q):
         if p == False and q == False:
             return False
         return True

   the terminal shows the tests are still passing